Greenpoint Parks Community Stewardship Program

 - Evaluating and adapting the program based on park and community needs identified during program delivery

 October 2016: The Community Stewardship Program Manager is assisting in the continued development of the McGolrick Park Neighborhood Alliance, a “Friends of Parks” group, including assisting its efforts to build capacity.
 In addition, the Community Stewardship Program Manager has begun organizing “Friends of Parks” groups at Transmitter Park, American Playground, and Greenpoint Playground.
-In order to support these efforts, the North Brooklyn Parks Alliance has held community cleanup and planting events, as well as 8 general community stewardship promotion events, at Greenpoint’s parks to-date.
+In order to support these efforts, the North Brooklyn Parks Alliance has held community cleanup and planting events, as well as eight general community stewardship promotion events, at Greenpoint’s parks to date.
 At Monsignor McGolrick Park, over 130 community members participated in cleanup and planting events, and another 840 participated in general community events co-sponsored with the McGolrick Park Neighborhood Alliance, including a park concert, two movie nights, and two kids’ days.
-At Transmitter Park, 2 gardening events drew over 20 participants, and a “Water Day” event, co-hosted with El Puente and Newtown Creek Alliance, brought in another 22 attendees.
+At Transmitter Park, two gardening events drew over 20 participants, and a “Water Day” event, co-hosted with El Puente and Newtown Creek Alliance, brought in another 22 attendees.
 The “Neighborhood Play Day” at American Playground had 160 attendees, and 60 members of the community participated in “Pumpkin Patch Day,” a community stewardship event, at the Greenpoint Playground.

 August 2017: The project has continued to support the community in activating and maintaining open spaces across Greenpoint.
 Two newly founded groups, Friends of Transmitter Park and Friends of American Playground, won small park group grants and the Community Stewardship Program Manager has been supporting grant activities, including organizing two educational workshops in Transmitter Park, attended by over 30 members of the public.